25 Years of Amazement Square

 2023

-In March 2023 Amazement Square became the ONLY museum in Virginia to become a Certified Autism Center.
+Becomes the only museum in Virginia designated as a Certified Autism Center.